ajkapilan/AJ_Kapilan_Data_Science_Portfolio/README.md

 # Welcome
 ## Sample Works

-I will showcase some of my work the best higlights my coding abilites :smiley:!
+I will showcase some of my work the best higlights my coding abilites!

 Here is a quick visual summary of a great [Ted Talk on EEG Data and Machine Learning](EEG_Mach_TT.md).